SarahKnits/EasyPieces/documents/final.md

 f(x) = { sqrt(x), 15 <= x < 20
 ```

+Although the Matlab program may be fairly intuitive to a more experienced
+programmer, it would have a steeper learning curve for students just starting
+out.
+The Grapher for Mac program, on the other hand, is fairly unintuitive
+even for someone with programming experience.
+In both of these cases, Easy
+Pieces provides an advantage for the unexperience programmer, allowing a quick
+translation from problem to program without having to learn and use more
+complicated control flow.

-* What is the basic computation that your language performs (i.e., what is the computational model)?
+#### What is the basic computation that your language performs (i.e., what is the computational model)?

 The program takes an input of text and parses it into a list of pairs, where
 each pair has the name of the function and a list of the bounds and equations
 for each.
-Each of these parts are then checked for logic and a list of data
+Each of these parts are then checked for correctness and a list of data
 points is created.
 This list of data points is then graphed and output in the
 form the user has specified (PNG, PDF, ASCII, or GUI).

-* What are the basic data structures in your DSL, if any?
+#### What are the basic data structures in your DSL, if any?
 How does a the user create and manipulate data?

 My DSL can basically be seen as a list of functions.
 The user creates data by
 creating a text file and passing it to the processing program.
 The user simply
 enters lines of text for the name of the function, the variable, the bounds,
 and the equation.

-* What are the basic control structures in your DSL, if any?
+#### What are the basic control structures in your DSL, if any?
 How does the user specify or manipulate control flow?

+My DSL parses and processes input linearly.
+There are no changes in control
+flow.

-* What kind(s) of input does a program in your DSL require?
+#### What kind(s) of input does a program in your DSL require?
 What kind(s) of output does a program produce?

 A program requires a text input of a list of functions.
 The program is also able
 to take in the desired window size, point interval, and which format the output